Arpit747/Time-Locked-Social-Recovery-Wallet-with-Reputation-System/README.md

 COMPROMISED: 1-day waiting period

-EMERGENCY: Immediate if majority is met

-👥 Guardian-Based Social Recove
+EMERGENCY: Immediate if majority is m👥 Guardian-Based Social Recove

 Recovery requires consensus by a group of trusted guardians.